GSA/Section508.gov/_events/2020-09-22-reporting-accessibility-with-VPAT-2.md

 ---
 layout: wide_events
-title: Reporting Accessibility with VPAT&reg; 2 - A Guide for Vendors
+title: Reporting Accessibility with VPAT® 2 - A Guide for Vendors
 start-date: #only fill in start date if the events spans multiple days (YYYY-MM-DD)
 end-date: 2020-09-22 #otherwise use end-date (YYYY-MM-DD)
 permalink: /event/reporting-accessibility-vpat-2-guide-vendors/
-description: Learn how vendors can accurately report accessibility using VPAT 2.0.
+description: Learn how vendors can accurately report accessibility using VPAT® 2.0.
 This guide covers key requirements, best practices, and common reporting pitfalls.
 topic: Events
 image:
 image-alt: